robolab-pavia/slr-kit/slrkit.md

 The `record` command is designed to record the meaningful files of the project in a `git` repository.
 Its use is highly recommended.

+The `stopwords` command allows to retrieve a list of stopwords identified during the classification of the terms.
+The list created by this command can be used to refine the generation of the terms.

 ## Commands reference